Skip to content

 Chintokan

-SEIDO PHILOSOPHY 【静動】
+SEIDO PHILOSOPHY 【静と動】

 Shin Gi Tai (心 技 体 Training Emphasis

-The practical and philosophical goal of the Budo is to bring spirit, mind, emotion and the body together into one essence, known as Shin- Gi- Tai.
-Mastery of Budo, and the creation of this ONE ESSENCE, does not come easily overnight, or in a year, or even in several years.
+Mastery of Budo, and the creation of this one essence, does not come easily overnight, or even in several years.

-Repetitive training, year after year, fosters consistency, thereby forming harmony as one.
+Repetitive training, year after year, fosters consistency, which fosters harmony between these elements.
 Furthermore, the body cannot be concentrated without also equally concentrating the mind.
-Harmony cannot be achieved if there is an uneven balance between training of the mind, spirit and of the body.
+Harmony cannot be achieved if there is an uneven balance between training of the mind, of the spirit, and of the body.
+Conditioning the body to the precise execution of intricate martial art movements requires great physical effort and concentration of will.
+Budo training emphasizes defeating one's own weakness and persevering through discouragement, disciplining our minds and emotions in the face of fear or uncertainty, and analyzing the meaning of committing whole-heartedly to a path until success is secured.